Christmas is a bit weird this year.

 And you know what?
-All I feel inside on this discovery is sweet, wonderful relief.
+All I feel inside on this discovery is profound relief.
 First there had been the kettle meltage and then the Café Mocha spillage, and now, the rental car debacle.
 So it’s three for three, with bad things coming in, that is.

-The next day, although the weather settles, I rejig my plans.
-I return the rental car, paying $100 for the privilege of parking it overnight and having my son question my mental state.
+The next day, although the weather settles, I rejig my plans and return the rental car, paying $100 for the privilege of parking it overnight and having my son question my mental state.

 Lesson learned.
-Next time I go to Waterloo and there’s a snowstorm, I will travel by bus.
+Next time I go to Waterloo and there’s a snowstorm, travel by bus.

 FYI, I end up parking myself in Toronto until Sunday, spending bonus time with my sons, and even managing to find the right moment to have that serious mom talk with Graham and pin Cary down (ever so slightly) for corroboration on his future plans.

 There are no further Toronto debacles, and I finally make it to Waterloo by bus.
 In less than 24 hous, I squish in fast and furious visits with a buncha friends and my brother, even fitting in a Sunday evening band practice.
 Monday morning, after a great sleep on my brother’s pull out couch and one last (quick) friend visit, I am on way to the airport for the flight to Quebec City.

 As for my weird Christmas… I’m thinking this year I might be a bit of a Dodge Charger myself, my back end jigging and jagging here and there.
 Pretty sure in due time, I will wrestle back control of the wheel.

 Until then… Adapt.
 Embrace.
 And just get on the plane, damn it.

 Deuxième partie, à poursuivre en français.
 Jusque-là, Joyeux Noël.